flocasts/flo-scss/site/docs/components/buttons.md

 {% endcapture %}
 {% include example.html content=example %}

-#### Sizes
+### Sizes

-For larger or smaller buttons  Button widths are dynamic based on a padding-left & padding-right of 24px plus the characters.
-The hight of the buttons are set by adding add `.btn-lg` or `.btn-sm`.
+For larger or smaller buttons    The hight of the buttons are set by adding add `.btn-lg` or `.btn-sm`.
 Small buttons have a height of 32px.
 Base btns have a height of 40px.
 Large buttons have a height of 52px.

 {% capture example %}
 <button type="button" class="btn btn-secondary btn-sm">Small button</button>